Fire safety concerns in the solar industry are generally of three types:

 - Concern regarding the safety of firefighters when addressing a fire involving solar products.
 The presence of solar products may influence the methods used to combat a fire.
 Product standards, building codes, and training of firefighters are used to address these concerns.

-Within SEIA, fire safety issues are addressed through the Environment, Health & Safety (EHS) Committee, which includes the Codes & Standards Working Group.
-Through these fora, members discuss development of product standards & building codes, and also develop projects to coordinate with the firefighting industry.
+Within SEIA, fire safety issues are addressed through the Codes & Standards Working Group.
+In this group, members discuss development of product standards & building codes to innovate existing requirements.

 Firefighter Safety Resources